Do K-Cups Fall Victim to Gluten Contamination?

-It's no question that people who suffer from Celiac disease need to go over labels with a fine toothed comb.
-We've been searching through boxes for ingredient lists from some of the major brands out on the market, as well as scouring the internet for additional information, and here are our findings: yes, certain K-Cups can contain gluten ingredients.
+It’s no question that people who suffer from Celiac disease need to go over labels with a fine toothed comb.
+We’ve been searching through boxes for ingredient lists from some of the major brands out on the market, as well as scouring the internet for additional information, and here are our findings: yes, certain K-Cups can contain gluten ingredients.
+My wife has horrible reactions from gluten, so we’re quite adept at

 The brands in this post are both brands that we know are either gluten free and those that are not.
 This information has been gathered from a multitude of sources: in-person reading over labels for a wide variety of packaging, retrieved from the company’s website, or have answered by our email requests for information.
 Those sites that do not explicitly list gluten free on their labeling require a little extra research before jumping into a cup and knowing for certain.
 However, because companies are constantly updating their products, we highly recommend that you do your own research before diving into any of these products.